introducing our missionaries...

 What are some of the different roles you have in NCEM?

 Bob: Treasurer & Chief Financial Officer of NCEM.
 This includes oversight of all things financial.
 Daily, this is process-management and problem solving.
 Accurate financial statements are a regular requirement.
 Yearly, government filings and taxes are a significant part.
 Finally, heading up future development, to meet expanding requirements effectively.
-Doris has assisted in our Personnel Department.
+Doris assisted for a while in our Personnel Department.

 How has your life experience prepared you for this specific missionary calling?